 Daily Brain-Building Interactions

 Finding Thabo is an interactive ‘Where’s Wally’ inspired game.
-It uses a Facebook Messenger chatbot and pictures in a widely distributed South African retailer’s magazine to facilitate fun brain-building interactions between parents and children.
+It uses Facebook Messenger and WhatsApp chatbots with accompanying pictures to facilitate fun brain-building interactions between caregiver and child.

-Finding Thabo uses printed pictures in combination with a Facebook Messenger chatbot to help guide parents through a range of brain-building interactions with their child.
+Finding Thabo uses printed pictures in combination with Facebook Messenger and WhatsApp chatbots to help guide parents through a range of brain-building interactions with their child.

 The parent will then be guided by the chatbot through a range of educational interactions with their child.
 The interactions are designed to build early language and mathematics skills, while activities stimulate fine and gross motor skills.
 Their responses to the questions will lead to further chatbot prompts which are customised to their user experience.